Logo

 8. Document Changes: Record all Flow configurations for future reference and team onboarding.

-9. Plan Migration Early: Start transitioning Process Builder processes to avoid last-minute rushes as retirement nears.
+9. Plan Migration Early: Start transitioning Process Builder processes early to avoid last-minute rushes as retirement approaches.

-10. Seek Expert Help: Partner with Salesforce consultants for complex migrations or custom solutions.
+10. Seek Expert Help: Work with Salesforce consultants for complex migrations or custom solutions.

 Example: Converting a Process Builder to Flow